 Prior to joining Quaero Capital SA, Michaël Malquarti was heading the manager research and alternative investments team at SYZ Asset Management.
 He started at SYZ in 2005, initially developing quantitative and qualitative tools to support the alternative investment process and subsequently as head of risk, designing and institutionalizing its risk management process.
 In 2010, he joined the alternative investments team as senior analyst and senior portfolio manager with a focus on quantitative issues, complex strategies and portfolio construction.
-In 2012, he became co-head of the alternative investment team, before becoming in 2015 the head of the overall manager research team.
+In 2012, he was promoted co-head of the alternative investment team, before becoming in 2015 the head of the overall manager research team.

 Prior to working in the financial sector, Michaël carried out research in the field of theoretical cosmology.

 He is the author of several publications in professional journals.
 Since 2015 he has also been actively promoting a reform of the monetary system and in 2018 he published an essay on the subject.

 Michaël Malquarti holds a Masters in Mathematical Physics from the University of Geneva and a PhD in Astronomy from the University of Sussex (UK).

 Laurent Stöckli joined Quaero Capital SA in August 2017 in the role of research analyst for the small cap team of Quaero Capital, managed by Philip Best and Marc Saint John Web, both fund managers.

 Together, they manage 3 funds with a focus on small European companies: Quaero Argonaut Fund, Quaero Smaller European Companies Fund and Quaero Swiss Small and Mid Cap Fund.